Scroll to the bottom to contact us about Food Justice Momentum Team or our next meeting

 Food justice is when all families have access to healthy, nutritious and culturally appropriate food on their table.

 Our team is currently working to bring a new park with a community garden and increase park space for City Heights families and residents.
-We are also working with SDUSD to make school meals more delicious and culturally appropriate for all students.
+We are also working with SDUSD to make school meals more delicious and culturally appropriate for all students by expanding the halal chicken program to Hoover High School.

 Our Past Campaign